Jiu Jitsu Instructors respect hard work

 Be coachable

-Especially relevant is coachability being another key to being successful and getting better.
+Especially relevant is the coachability factor.
+Being coachable is another key to being successful and getting better.
 Consequently, implementing what is taught will speed up the process.
-Because Instructors across the world have devoted their lives to spreading the art, passion in most BJJ Academy owners is visible. .
+Because instructors across the world have devoted their lives to spreading the art, passion in most BJJ Academy owners is visible.
 Personally, I am from lineage of the Gracie Family and I take the responsibility of spreading their family’s art seriously.
-It is the responsibility of today’s instructors to carry on the art.
+It is the responsibility of today’s instructors to carry on the art in the way we were taught it and not let it gets watered down.
 Keeping the level of BJJ high is a must.
 The fear of the art getting watered down is always on our mind.
 There is an old martial art saying “When the student is ready the teacher will appear.”
 Always be ready to learn and your teacher will always be around.

 The Perfect student